The problem of the repetitious number

 Here is a solution built with Prooftoys.

 The steps.
-A proof consists of a sequence of steps connected by inference rules, each producing a new step.
-In this proof we have:
+A proof consists of a sequence of true statements connected by inference rules, each producing a new step.
+You can produce this proof yourself using the proof builder tool, available below.

 -